Lewis-Arriola shines in CMAS testing; other schools fall below state average

 Statewide CMAS scores show students catching up to pre-pandemic levels

-Colorado test results for 2025 show Lewis-Arriola Elementary School rising above the state average, while other schools in the Montezuma-Cortez School District received scores below the state benchmark.
+Colorado test results for 2025 show comparative CMAS scores across schools in the Montezuma-Cortez Re-1 School District, with Lewis-Arriola Elementary School scoring above the state average, while other schools in the district received scores below the benchmark.

 The Colorado Measures of Academic Success tests are administered to students in grades three through eight in spring.
 Results are published by the Colorado Department of Education in the fall.